mei-desofs/desofs2024_M1D_2/docs/AbuseCasesTestPlanning/ThreatModeling.md

 #### Security Requirements:
 1. **Input Validation**: Check file size and file count before uncompressing.
 2. **Limits**: Enforce maximum uncompressed size and file count to prevent resource exhaustion.
-3. **Pre-Processing**: Assess file characteristics before uncompression.
 4. **Error Handling**: Provide clear error messages for rejected files.

-These measures ensure that the application validates and limits compressed files appropriately before proceeding with uncompression, enhancing security and reliability.

-**Solution**: Implement server-side validation for uploaded files.
-Before uncompressing the files, verify their size and number of files contained within to ensure they adhere to the specified limits.
+**Solution**: Make sure to validate files on the server before uncompressing them by checking their size and number to make sure they meet the specified limits.

 ### RESTful Web Service:
 <a name="restful-web-service"></a>